core-wg/resource-directory/draft-ietf-core-resource-directory.md

   <section anchor='simple' title="Simple Directory Discovery">

   <t> Not all endpoints hosting resources are expected to know how to implement
-  the Resource Directory Function Set and thus explicitly register with a Resource Directory (or other such directory server).
+  the Resource Directory Function Set (see <xref target="rd"/>) and thus explicitly register with a Resource Directory (or other such directory server).
 Instead, simple endpoints can implement the generic Simple Directory Discovery approach described in this section.
 An RD implementing this specification MUST implement Simple